 My friend Denis is taking a walk.
 A long walk.
 Hundreds and hundreds of miles, in fact.

 Like most of us, Denis Asselin walks for health.
-But he also walks for illness--the mental illness that robbed him of his son.
+But he also walks for illness--the severe OCD and BDD that robbed him of his son.
 And he--and I--would like to challenge YOU to add your footsteps to his in the name of mental health advocacy.